Kazooki123/crabby-docs/src/pages/docs.md

 # Introduction

-**Welcome to the world of Crabby**, a revolutionary programming language made entirely in the **Zig language**, designed to meet the demands of the modern programming era.
+**Welcome to the world of Crabby**, a revolutionary programming language made entirely in the **Rust**, designed to meet the demands of the modern programming era.
 Crabby is not just another language; it's a paradigm shift that aims to redefine the way we approach programming.

-Note: Crabby **isn't a fully functional** programming language yet.
-So that's why we need you to help us create crabby.
+Crabby has a **Pythonic** yet **Functional** syntax-like.
+Which means if you know mostly about coding in Python, you'd probbably appreaciate this language.

+Crabby file formats are either `.crab` or `.cb`, but `.crab` is widely recommended for now.

 ## Features